 I made these cute felt strawberry magnets over a few evenings while watching tv.

-To finish I added peel and stick magnet to the back of each and put them in a berry box lined with a green checked square of fabric.
-I made and printed the label to finish the box.
+To finish I added a peel and stick magnet to the back of each and put them in a berry container lined with a green checked square of fabric.
+I made and printed and gift label too.

 - Sewing needle